codethesaurus/docs/docs/install/install-docs-docker.md

 ```
 docker attach ct-docs-container
 ```
-After attaching, you have to stop the documentaion development server by pressing CTRL+C.
+After attaching, you have to stop the documentation development server by pressing CTRL+C.

 ### Commands to Run